deatrich/linux-home-server/prepare-installation.md

   * [MacOS][macos]
   * [Debian-based Linux][debian]

-Note that after installing the disk image on the microSD the disk partitioning looks like this.
-I only show it here so that you are aware of what is going on under the hood.
+After installing the disk image on the microSD the disk partitioning looks like this using the *fdisk* command.
+I show it here so that you are aware of what is going on under the hood.
 Here is an example of a 256 GB microSD inserted into a USB card reader on another Linux computer where the card showed up as /dev/sde:

 ```console
 $ sudo fdisk -l /dev/sde